 Guajillo sauce is a staple in Mexican cuisine.
-The simple recipe is made with just a few ingredients and has a mildly spicy flavor, this salsa is used to make countless dishes or to enjoy drizzled on tacos, quesadillas, and sopes.
+The simple recipe is made with just a few ingredients and has a mildly spicy flavor, this salsa is used to make countless dishes or to enjoy as a quick appetizer along with tortilla chips!

 A bowl with guajillo sauce.
 Some guajillo chiles and corn chips scattered on a wooden turquoise surface.